subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/statement/eurostyle-contonso-ma-project-backlog.md

    ```
    Join rule: convert amounts by matching `order_date` (or chosen valuation date) and `currency`.

  - Rounding/precision and null‑handling (what to document):
-   - Types: use DECIMAL(18,2) for money amounts, DECIMAL(18,8) for FX rates; avoid FLOAT for currency.
+    - See Appendix C — Shared NFRs & Conventions for typing and monetary precision; apply those here.
    - Rounding: round at the final amount step to 2 decimals; state the function (e.g., `ROUND(x, 2)`) and rounding mode (Spark `round` is HALF_UP).
 Example SQL:
       ```sql
       SELECT ROUND(quantity * unit_price * rate_to_eur, 2) AS revenue_eur